 Great Song uses organic farming practices and reduces its carbon footprint and reliance on fossil fuels by employing animal power.
 Rather than using a tractor, they use Kate and Sunny – Suffolk Punch Draft Horses – who are responsible for most of the tilling and heavy lifting on the farm.

 Jen recently started training their oxen to do some of this work as well.
 Jen guides Dick and Jane, the oxen, through training exercises where she teaches them to follow her body language and to refrain from grazing while they are working.
 They are generally very calm and obedient.
 However, Jen says that when they are pulling things, they sometimes get excited and it’s a challenge to get them to slow down.
 They also show their personality with their active interactions with humans.
 Dick is vocal and often calls out when people walk by; and Jane is likely to lick anybody who gets within licking range, which is about 6 inches.

 Great Song Farm plans to provide food for more people next year.
 In addition to their weekly pick-ups at their farm in Milan, they are teaming up with Lineage Farm to provide 30 to 60 member shares in Poughkeepsie, NY.
 Compared to Northern Dutchess and Columbia County, the Poughkeepsie area has more people and less farms, so it’s a natural fit that local farms will provide food to their neighbors to the south.

 As the demand for local food continues to increase, there are 47 farmers in CLC’s database looking for land in the area.
-To date, Farmer Landowner Match Program has led to 18 successful new and expanded farm ventures.
-The Farmer Landowner Match Program is just part of a larger effort to working farms remain a vibrant part of Columbia County’s economy.
+To date, the Farmer Landowner Match Program has led to 18 successful new and expanded farm ventures.
+The program is just part of a larger effort to working farms remain a vibrant part of Columbia County’s economy.